srosro/BerryWing/sams_journal.md

 IOError: [Errno 121] Remote I/O error
 ```

+### Day 4 - Got the BerryIMUv2 to respond:

 Found the problem: pins were not making secure contact with the board.

-Wedging a watch strap under the board to push it towards the pins fixed the issue:
+Once I get my soldering gun, this will be a non-issue.
+In the meantime, wedging a watch strap under the board to push it towards the pins fixed the issue:

 ![Wiring diagram](https://raw.githubusercontent.com/srosro/BerryWing/master/assets/watch-wedge.png)